dijital20/pytexas-meetup25-diagrams-and-you/docs/03_flowcharts.md

 # Flowcharts

-Flowcharts are also special node graphs.
+Flowcharts are also special [node graphs](01_graphs.md).
 In Flowcharts, node shapes allow nodes to represent different elements of logic such as procedures, loops, data stores, decisions, terminators, and more.
-Edges help related these elements to each other.
+Edges help relate these elements to each other.
 Because of this, flowcharts are excellent for ***detailing logic in a procedure***.

 ???+ example "Let's get paged data from a REST API"